Women, Hormones and the Ultra Long Run

 Sleep gets thinner.
 Heat tolerance shifts.
 Move long runs earlier in the day, build cooling into your pre run routine, and treat sleep as a training input.
 A bad sleep week is a sign to soften, not to push.

-Small daily moves that protect the big day
+Small daily habits that protect the big day

 Habit 01